MEET THE JUDGES

 Mark was Director of Policy & Research for Glasgow Life, the charity which delivers arts, museums, libraries and sports services for the City of Glasgow from 2009 – 2016.
 As head of Glasgow Museums from 1998 – 2009 he led the teams which established the St. Mungo Museum of Religious Life and Art, refurbished Kelvingrove Art Gallery & Museum and created the Riverside Museum (EMYA 2012).

-DINA SOROKINA, RUSSIA
+DINA SOROKINA, RUSSIAN FEDERATION

 Dina's interests include fostering development of multicultural dialogue and cross-cultural exchange among museums, museum professionals and museum enthusiasts, especially in the context of global cooperation.
 She is keen to see how difficult topics find their representation in museums across the world and how museums engage their audience in discussion about important and often unresolved questions of our lives.